Rei-SwitchBot/faq/en-us/Hub Mini.md

 ---
 ### Does SwitchBot Bot connect to multiple Hubs?

-No. SwitchBot Bot automatically selects the nearest SwitchBot Hub Mini the first time you enable the Cloud Service for it in Bot Settings.
+No. SwitchBot Bot automatically selects the nearest SwitchBot Hub Mini the first time you enable the Third-party Service for it in Bot Settings.
 It always uses the paired Hub Mini then.

-If you have multiple Hubs, and your SwitchBot Bot is always not reachable via the Internet or via a third party ( Such as Alexa, Google Home, Siri), try to disable the Cloud Service for the SwitchBot Bot and enable it again.
+If you have multiple Hubs, and your SwitchBot Bot is always not reachable via the Internet or via a third party ( Such as Alexa, Google Home, Siri), try to disable the Third-party Service for the SwitchBot Bot and enable it again.

 ---